DurhamDecLab/ARBInterp/README.md

 If no argument is passed it will default to 'vector'.
 If a 'mode' kword is passed but an N x 4 array is detected, the kword will be ignored.

-There are two methods for querying the interpolant field:
+To query the interpolant field call the "Query" method.
+Input can be a single set of Cartesian coordinates x,y,z or a range of points as an array.

-sInterp - takes a single Cartesian coordinate. rInterp - takes a range of Cartesian coordinates as an array.
-The first 3 columns are assumed to be the x,y,z coordinates.
+If a range, the first 3 columns are assumed to be the x,y,z coordinates.
 Further columns can be present e.g. velocity components - these are ignored.

 Included Files
 --------------